Free UK Delivery over £20

 You can encourage your baby on his Sensory Weaning journey by:

-Offering all sorts of different textures including crunchy (think savoury puffs), wet (think purees or yoghurt), chewy (think a strip of slow-cooked beef or dark chicken meat), soft solids (pancakes, pasta, bread or cheese),avoid hard solids till your baby is good at chewing and has teeth (think raw carrot sticks) Let your baby eat with their hands.
+Offering all sorts of different textures including crunchy (think savoury puffs), wet (think purees or yoghurt), chewy (think a strip of slow-cooked beef or dark chicken meat) and soft solids (pancakes, pasta, bread or cheese).
+Avoid hard solids until your baby is good at chewing and has teeth (think raw carrot sticks).
+It's absolutely fine to let your baby eat with their hands - and smearing and squishing encouraged!

 But what about the mess?